dolev146/Ex1_OOP/README.md

 # Ex1_OOP
- ## This project deals with the design of a smart elevator, which receives all the required input in advance, and should incorporate elevators for call in the most optimal way, so that the average waiting time will be minimal
+ ## This project deals with the design of a smart elevator, which receives all the required input in advance, and should incorporate elevators for call in the most optimal way, so that the average waiting time will be minimal.

   ## bibliography:
+  We used the links below to understand the problem in depth and formulate an algorithm that will lead to optimal performance.
   - [studylib] - On-line Algorithms versus Off-line Algorithms for the Elevator Scheduling Problem
   - [thinksoftware] - Elevator System Design